 Plus, he adds, Google’s partnership with Reddit didn’t hurt their interest in driving more traffic there.

-Google’s focus has always been to deliver people relevant information that corresponds to their search query.
+The focus of Google Search has always been to deliver relevant information that corresponds to users’ search queries.
 In some ways, between billions of webpages and the rise in AI, that task is as complicated as ever.

 Users have felt that too, with many bemoaning being inundated with irrelevant ads or being served SEO content in organic search results written solely for the search engines and not human beings.